Home » Recipe Type » Ice Cream » Plum Yoghurt Ice Lollies: Only 3 Ingredients

-Tasty tangy and tart these rose plum yoghurt ice lollies are fruity and refreshing with a hint of rose.
+Tasty tangy and tart these plum yoghurt ice lollies are fruity and refreshing with a hint of rose.
 Just what you need on a hot summer’s day.
-If you have a good blender, they’re easy to make too.
+If you have a good blender and some ice pop moulds, they’re easy to make too.

 AD – this post contains affiliate links.
 See my cookie and privacy statement for further details.